 The city's wall tell something about its fate.
 The Roman town originally had a wall with a length of seven kilometers, but in the third century, the town contracted and a new wall was built, only two kilomters long.
 These withstood the raids of the Germanic tribe of the Alamans.

 In the early fourth century, when the emperors Diocletian and Maximian created smaller provinces, Vienna became capital of the province of Viennensis.
 Only Trier was in fourth-century Gaul more important, and even in its contracted size, Vienna remained a city of great renown and cultural influence.
+The emperor Valentinian II resided in Vienna (and was assassinated in this citynote[Zosimus, New History 4.54.3.]).
 In the fifth century, its comparative prosperity attracted the Burgundians, who settled in this area after their capital Worms had in 435 been sacked by Aetius and the Huns.